djm4686/TeamRPS/README.md

 There are 9 public attributes:

     address public owner; // The address of the owner of the contract.
 The only one who can call withdrawOwner();
-    uint public ownerCut; // The % cut of each pot the owner takes. uint public ownerValue; // The total value in the contract allocated to the owner. uint public currentGameId; // The current gameId.
+    uint public ownerCut; // The cut of each pot the owner takes.
+The unit is 1/100th of a %. uint public ownerValue; // The total value in the contract allocated to the owner. uint public currentGameId; // The current gameId.
 This starts with 0 and iterates by 1 each time endGame() is called. uint public betAmount; // The amount a voter needs to send to call the vote() function.